20 Mar 2020 Physical Distancing, Not Social Distancing

 A Raleigh classic, the Rialto reminds all to Stay Safe, Healthy, and to Be Kind.

 Ryan reached out a couple of days ago to check on and encourage his 82-year old clients, John and Sally Smith (we’ll call them), who live in a local retirement community.
 “Sally, how are you and John doing with all this,” Ryan asked.
 “Ryan, we are having the best time, dancing and singing to some wonderful music from the 20’s.
-Just last evening, all of our cul-de-sac neighbors sat in our garages, doors open, and had the nicest time just visiting.”
+Just last evening, all of our cul-de-sac neighbors sat in our garages, doors open, and had the nicest time.”
 Sally, Ryan said “I called to encourage you, but you have encouraged me so much more – thank you.”

 Here’s another way that people are visiting their loved ones in nursing homes and retirement communities as seen on the news last night.